 For a complaint to be considered by the HGI Registration and Professional Standards Committee (RPSC), it must be against a Member of the HGI who was either a Registered Member or a trainee status Graduate Member at the time of the alleged incident(s).

 Please notify us of any complaint at the earliest opportunity.
-The HGI will not normally consider complaints after two years from the date of the alleged incident(s).
+The HGI will not normally consider complaints after 7 years from the date of the alleged incident(s).

 For a summary of complaints and outcomes please view: HGI complaints information